 Revenue Growth & Market Exposure

-Canadian Natural Resources has compounded its revenue growth at more than 19% CAGR over the last three years.
-The company should gain from the tremendous development opportunities within its in situ oil sands asset portfolio.
-Canadian Natural’s asset base has lo w sustaining capital and low reservoir risk which allows it to effectively manage through commodity price cycles, with little impact on near term production levels.
-With the continued volatility in commodity pricing, Canadian Natural has announced to reduce its 2020 capital spending budget to ~$2,960 million, a $1,090 million reduction from its original 2020 budget.
-But the company has maintained its 2020 production guidance of 1.137M-1.207M boe/day, supported by low annual sustaining capital and the ramp-up of volumes at Kirby North, Primrose and Jackfish production.
+Candian Natural Resources has compounded its revenue growth at ~24% CAGR over the last three years.
+The company should gain from the tremendous development opportunities within its in situ oil sand asset portfolio.
+Canadian Natural’s asset base has low sustaining capital and low reservoir risk which allows it to effectively manage through commodity price cycles, with little impact on near-term production levels.

 Canadian Natural’s assets are characterized by long life low decline base and low maintenance, which significantly reduces the capital outflow and continues to generate significant free cash flow.
-In Q4, free cash flow was approximately $1 billion after net capital expenditures and dividends.
+During the year, funds flow was strong at over $5.3 billion and free cash flow was ~$690 million after the capital program and dividends.
 A strong balance sheet further supports investment-grade credit ratings.
-Canadian Natural is planning to deploy 50% of its free cash flow (after dividends), towards strengthening its balance sheet while the balance 50% will be allocated towards share repurchases in the future.
-The company’s liquidity was approximately $5 billion at the end of March, which covers debt maturities over the next several years.

 |TickerKey||Ticker||Company||Sector||Industry||Score||Quote||Market Cap||P/E||FPE||EPS||Yield Raw||Yield||PayoutRatio||Payments||Dividend||Chowder||GrowthRating||IncomeRating||Tollbooth||Ambassador||Achiever||Aristocrat||King||Country||Graph|